Steve Sweatt, LPC-S/LMFT

+Steve’s expertise encompasses grief counseling for individuals, couples, and families, as well as crisis intervention.
+He has a Masters of Education in Community and Agency Counseling from The University of Montevallo and trained in bereavement counseling with Dr. Alan Wolfelt at the Center for Loss and Life Transition.
 Steve serves on the Professional Advisory Committee for the Department of Counseling and Leadership, University of Montevallo.
 He was Founding Director and Clinical Staff Chaplain, Pastoral Services, at St. Vincent’s East (formerly Medical Center East), a post he held for 17 years.
 He is an ordained Baptist minister.

 Support Group Facilitators

-Dr. Larry Michael
+Dr. Larry Michael, ALC

 Dr. Larry Michael currently serves as the Pastor for Adult Ministries and Parish Associate at South Highland Presbyterian Church in Birmingham, Alabama.
 Prior to this, he served as Executive Director of Alabama Grief Support Services, Inc. Before that, Larry served over thirty years in pastoral ministry, leading congregations in five different states and in England.

 He taught as an adjunct professor at Beeson Divinity School in Birmingham, has written educational curricula, sermonic series and articles for various periodicals, and authored a book on leadership (Spurgeon on Leadership, Kregel Publications, 2003, 2010).
 He has just completed a book titled A Necessary Grief: Essential Tools for Leaders in Bereavement Ministry, to be released by Kregel Publications in February, 2015.
 Dr. Michael is a leader with a wide berth of grief-related experience, having walked alongside many individuals and families who journeyed that path in his various ministries.
 He is a recognized public speaker and educator in many areas, and noted for his inspirational presentations.